Apiary Residences

 One of the functional differences between a residences property and a conventional hotel is the degree to which it encourages engagement with the surrounding city rather than providing a self-contained alternative to it.
 Properties like Denver Union Station and AC Hotel Denver Downtown are embedded in high-activity corridors where the hotel itself is a destination within the neighborhood fabric.
 Residences properties, by contrast, tend to position themselves as bases from which guests move through a neighborhood rather than anchors that hold guests in place.

 This has specific implications for how a traveler should approach a stay at Apiary Residences.
 The value of the property is partially external: Denver's walkable districts, the RiNo corridor's gallery and restaurant density, the Cherry Creek retail and dining concentration, the light rail access that makes getting across the city less car-dependent than in comparable American metros.
-A residences-format stay in Denver works leading when the guest treats the city as part of the stay rather than something to be managed from a distance.
-For reference on Denver's broader dining and drinking character, our full Denver restaurants guide maps the neighborhood-level patterns in detail.
+A residences-format stay in Denver works well when the guest treats the city as part of the stay rather than something to be managed from a distance.

 How Apiary Residences Sits in Its Competitive Set